(CNN)Here's a look at Robert Levinson, who went missing in Iran in 2007.

 Birth place: Flushing, New York

-Children: Douglas, Samantha, David, Daniel, Sarah, Stephanie and Susan
+Children: Douglas, Samantha, David, Daniel, Sarah, Stephanie, Susan

 During his career at the FBI, Levinson specialized in investigating organized crime in Russia.

 His family says Levinson suffers from diabetes and high blood pressure among other illnesses.

 1970s - Levinson is hired by the FBI after six years with the Drug Enforcement Agency.

 1998-2007 - Levinson works as a private investigator.